British Rail Class 155

-The British Rail Class 155 is a diesel multiple unit passenger train.
-These DMUs were built by Leyland Bus at Workington (incorporating some Leyland National bus components) between 1986 and 1987 as part of BR's replacement of its ageing first-generation diesel fleet.
-42 units were originally built, of which only 7 remain; the other 35 units were converted to railcars.
+The British Rail Class 155 Super Sprinter is a diesel multiple unit passenger train.
+The units were built by Leyland Bus at Workington between 1986 and 1987, as part of British Rail's replacement of its ageing first-generation diesel fleet; it incorporated some Leyland National bus components.
+There were 42 units built, of which only 7 remain; the other 35 units were converted to railcars.

 Background

 By the beginning of the 1980s, British Rail (BR) operated a large fleet of first generation DMUs, which had been constructed in prior decades to various designs.
 While formulating its long-term strategy for this sector of its operations, British Rail planners recognised that there would be considerable costs incurred by undertaking refurbishment programmes necessary for the continued use of these aging multiple units.
 Planners instead examined the prospects for the development and introduction of a new generation of DMUs to succeed the first generation.

-The initial specification was relatively ambitious, calling for a maximum speed of 90 mph (145 km/h), acceleration comparable to contemporary EMUs.
-This specification led to the experimental British Rail Class 210 diesel-electric multiple unit.
+The initial specification was relatively ambitious, calling for a maximum speed of 90 mph (145 km/h), acceleration comparable to contemporary electric multiple units (EMUs).
+This specification led to the experimental diesel-electric multiple unit.
 However, it was found to be expensive, and it was recognised that a production model assembled from proven components would possess greater reliability and lower maintenance costs; an availability rate of 85 percent was forecast.

 By 1983, experiences with the Class 210 had influenced BR planners to favour procuring a new generation of DMUs, and also to adopt a new specification that was somewhat less demanding than before.
 Specifically, it was decided to drop the top speed from 90 mph to 75 mph, as testing had revealed the higher rate to deliver no perceivable improvement in journey times due to the typically short spacing of the stations the type was intended to serve.
 The requests for compatibility with other rolling stock were eliminated, although auto-coupling and auto-connecting functionality was added.
-In addition to a good ride quality, the specification included a sound level of 90 dB when at full speed, an operational range of 1,000 miles, and an interval between major overhauls of five years or 350,000 miles.
+In addition to a good ride quality, the specification included a sound level of 90 dB when at full speed, an operational range of 1,000 miles and an interval between major overhauls of five years or 350,000 miles.

-The bid submitted by British Rail Engineering Limited (BREL) was heavily based on its successful Class 455 EMU, sharing its body and the majority of its running gear, albeit equipped with two different power trains.
+The bid submitted by British Rail Engineering Limited (BREL) was heavily based on its successful EMU, sharing its body and the majority of its running gear, albeit equipped with two different power trains.

-The resulting Class 150 was viewed as unsatisfactory for more-upmarket services.
+The resulting was viewed as unsatisfactory for more-upmarket services.
 Studies showed coaches could be stretched, providing more internal volume and thus enabling the somewhat cramped two-by-three seating arrangement of the Class 150 to be substituted with a more roomy two-by-two counterpart.
 These changes could be implemented without impacting much of the benefits of adopting the existing design.